txus/memetalk/Readme.md

 #Memetalk

-A simple gem that combines the power of Dr Brain's [meme generator](http://github.com/drbrain/meme) and Talkerapp's power of communication.
+A simple gem that combines the power of [a fork](http://github.com/txus/memegenerator) of Dr Brain's [meme generator](http://github.com/drbrain/meme) and the power of communication of [Talkerapp](http://talkerapp.com).

 ##Install